 Due to the exceptionally high media interest in Miles’ wish, we received a significant number of interview requests immediately following his wish.
 We were truly awestruck by the response to Miles' wish from the people of San Francisco (and beyond) and the media.
 It was an exhilarating day for Miles and his family, but they would like to remain out of the limelight.
 We appreciate your understanding.

 Is it possible to talk to a staff person, Batman, etc?

 Please contact our marketing director, Jen Wilson, at email@example.com or 415-321-7388 for further information or interview requests.

 How did this wish come about?

-Miles was referred to us in February, 2013 and we started planning this wish in March.
+Miles was referred to us in February, 2013 and we started planning this wish in March of that year.
 We began by talking to the Chief of Police and the Mayor’s Office.
 Both were immediately willing to help and very enthusiastic.
 Next we located two batmobiles, contacted Eric Johnston, who played Batman, and talked in more detail with the family to find out what Miles liked most about Batman.
 We also took into consideration his age and what time of year would be best for him, in terms of his treatment schedule.
-We decided on a date in mid-November since we knew he would be done by treatment then, and because it worked best for the parents’ work schedule.
+We decided on a date in mid-November since we knew he would be done by treatment then, and because it worked best for his parents’ work schedule.

 How did this become such a public wish?

 We rarely have opportunities for the public to participate in a wish, but we knew this wish offered that.
-We planned to invite volunteers and donors to join us for a ceremony at City Hall where Miles would receive the keys to the city from Mayor Ed Lee, and hoped to have approximately 200-300 in attendance based on our experience with previous public wishes.
+We planned to invite volunteers and donors to join us for a ceremony at City Hall where Miles would receive the key to the city from Mayor Ed Lee, and hoped to have approximately 200-300 in attendance based on our experience with previous public wishes.
 Through the power of social media and the internet, this request was publicized widely and went viral.

 By the Numbers: